Tianjin dialect

 The Tianjin dialect (天津话 (天津話, Tiānjīnhuà)) is a Mandarin dialect spoken in the city of Tianjin, China.
-It is comprehensible to speakers of other Mandarin dialects, though its greatest deviation from the others lies in its individual tones, and the lack of retroflex consonants.
-The regional characteristics make the dialect an important part of the Tianjin city identity, and sharply contrasts with the dialect of nearby Beijing, despite relatively similar phonology.
+It is largely comprehensible to speakers of other varieties Mandarin, especially those who also know Standard Mandarin, though its greatest deviation from the others lies in the specific values of the tones, the way tones affect each other, and the lack of retroflex consonants.
+These regional characteristics make the variety an important part of the identity of the people of Tianjin, and sharply contrasts with the variety spoken in nearby Beijing, despite relatively similar phonology.

+Classification

+Tianjin dialect dialectologist Li Shih-yu (李世瑜) compared the characteristics of the Tianjin dialect with those of surrounding varieties and believed that it was unique to its area, part of a language enclave.
+In 1991, he proposed a theory called the "Tianjin Dialect Island".
+It posited that the Tianjin dialect was not directly related to any of its surrounding varieties and instead was an independent variety.
+Using the level tone as a standard for analysing the Tianjin dialect, Li found that the boundary between where the Tianjin dialect is spoken and where its surrounding varieties are spoken does not coincide with the current administrative, geopolitical boundaries of the city of Tianjin.
+The varieties spoken in the northeast of the enclave, such as the Ninghe dialect, belong to the Jilu Mandarin language group, the varieties spoken in the northwest, such as the Wuqing dialect, belong to the Beijing Mandarin language group, whilst the varieties spoken in the southwest and southeast belong to the Jinghai language group, which itself also belongs to the Jilu Mandarin language group.
+The Tianjin language enclave is surrounded by Jilu Mandarin varieties and Beijing Mandarin varieties.

 Characteristics

 The Tianjin dialect is classified under Jilu Mandarin, a subdivision of Mandarin Chinese dialects also spoken in Hebei and Shandong provinces.
-Despite Tianjin being a neighbour of Beijing, its dialect sounds very different from the Beijing dialect, which is the basis for Standard Chinese.
+Despite Tianjin being a neighbor of Beijing, its dialect sounds very different from the Beijing dialect, which is the basis for Standard Chinese.

-The tones of the Tianjin dialect correspond to those of the Beijing dialect (and hence Standard Chinese) as follows:
+The tones of the Tianjin dialect correspond to those of the Beijing dialect, and hence Standard Mandarin, as follows:

 The differences are minor except for the first tone: Where it is high and level in Beijing, it is low and falling in Tianjin.
 All words with the first tone, including the name "Tianjin", are affected, giving the Tianjin dialect a downward feel to people from Beijing.